Two suspects identified after another rash of catalytic converter thefts

 Two suspects believed to be involved in at least some of the thefts were apprehended Wednesday in Nicollet County.

-Four catalytic converters were reported stolen Wednesday morning from two locations in Mankato and another from rural Nicollet County.
+Five catalytic converters were reported stolen Wednesday morning from three locations in Mankato and another from rural Nicollet County.
 The New Ulm Police Department received one report of a theft and one of an attempted theft Tuesday.

 A drug crime investigation Wednesday led to the discovery of several suspected stolen catalytic converters in a vehicle, Nicollet County Sheriff David Lange said.